tensor-flo/ml/README.md

 ## Jupyter Notebook Settings

+Please use a dark theme in order to view images in the notebooks as the images are created using colors most suitable for a dark background.

 The basic Jupyter Notebook is neither efficient nor easy on the eyes.
 Below are what I do to improve both.

 ### Jupyter Themes
-My favorite Jupyter Notebook theme is from [jupyterthemes](https://github.com/dunovank/jupyter-themes):
+My favorite Jupyter Notebook theme is from [jupyterthemes by dunovank](https://github.com/dunovank/jupyter-themes):

 Step 1: install jupyterthemes